Plastic waste and pollution reduction: the need for action

-Yet every year Canadians throw away over 3 million tonnes of plastic waste from our homes and businesses.
-Almost half of that is packaging.
-The rest comes from sectors like construction, textiles, agriculture, automotive and electronics.
+Yet every year Canadians throw away nearly 5 million tonnes of plastic waste from our homes and businesses.

 Protecting our environment from marine litter

-In 2016, about 29,000 tonnes of plastic waste was littered into our environment in Canada – that is as heavy as almost 300 Blue Whales!
+In 2021, approximately 40,000 tonnes of plastic waste was leaked into our environment in Canada.
 Close to 10,000 tonnes of plastics enter the Great Lakes every year from Canada and the United States.
 Litter that you see on the sidewalk can be blown into a river or lake, or go down the storm drain and end up in the ocean.
-Marine litter can have many affects.
+Marine litter can have many negative effects.
 It can transfer contaminants, damage habitats, impact fisheries or seriously harm wildlife if it is ingested or they become entangled in it.

 - cigarette butts